 Equality, diversity and inclusion networks

-- provide a platform for specific equality groups to share information
+- provide a platform for specific equality groups to network and share experiences and information

-The aim is to explore issues affecting these groups and to increase knowledge and awareness within the organisation.
-Having an understanding of the issues affecting equality groups can help our staff and volunteers to deliver a better service for victims.
+The aim of each of the networks is to explore the issues affecting the communities and identities that they represent and to increase knowledge and awareness within the organisation.
+Having an understanding of the issues affecting specific communities can help our staff and volunteers to deliver a better service for victims.

-The networks support the equality, diversity and inclusion (EDI) senior manager and the organisation by:
+The networks support the equality, diversity and inclusion (EDI) Lead and the organisation by:

 - acting as consultative groups for EDI policies, procedures and strategies